gearglow/ReptiliaWithATwist/The List.md

 "A library?"
 Luna squealed, making Hermione giggle.
 "Can we see it?
 Can I read some of the books?"

 Elysia grinned.
 "You and Hermione, I swear.
-She reacted almost exactly the same way when I first brought her here last weekend.
+She reacted almost exactly the same way when I first brought her here over the weekend.
 Come on, then.
 Don't overdo it, or you'll be bored silly with Hogwarts classes, but Janet put together a good list."

 The girls dove in, with Luna devouring the same reading list as Hermione, and Hermione finishing the list off except for the books on Metamorphmagi and Shifting, which neither girl could make use of without already having latent metamorphmagus abilities already.